madhav-datt/AIuto/README.md

 **Aiuto.** *Help.*

-It can be one of the most profound and intimate things humans can do for eachother.
+It can be one of the most profound and intimate things humans can do for each-other.
 What seems like a small action for you could cause major improvements to someone else's quality of life.

 **AIuto.** *Our project.*

-Using artifical intelligence (AI), we can provide this help.
+Using artificial intelligence (AI), we can provide this help.
 We can optimise for certain issues that prevent refugees getting the aid they require (language barriers, distance and willingness to donate).

 ### Inspiration

+Imagine you were a high school student in Syria when the war broke out.
+You were forced to leave behind everything and everyone you know, and get on a boat into the unknown.
+After spending weeks on Mediterranean waters, you reach someplace far from what you used to call home, where you don't have a place to live, can't find the job, and don't speak the language.
+People in these communities need immediate solutions.
+Being able to get access to simple, everyday things like water, clothes, and temporary shelter become a matter of survival.
+In this project, we use artificial intelligence technology to develop a very human centered solution to help people facing these immediate and acute crises situations.

+### Our process and thinking

 After some of the excellent talks we have attended over the last two days, the entire team felt empowered to make something that would make the world a better place.